Plugin Metadata (raclette.plugin.ts)

 A brief description of what your plugin does.

-description: "A plugin PoC for a miro-like canvas."
+description: "A plugin PoC for a miro-like canvas."repository

 URL to the plugin's source code repository.